 Set up a time to meet with your instructors privately to discuss your accommodation needs before or on the first day of class so your instructors will have time to make any necessary adjustments in the classroom.

 * When you meet with your instructor, bring a copy of your Disability Services Agreement (DSA)

 * Let your instructors know if there will be any extra service people as listed on your DSA (like: voice, close vision/tactile interpreters, note takers, or scribes) coming to class to assist you, so they can make sure there are enough seats.

-You are receiving this message because you have test related accommodations due to a disability.
 You and your instructors have been emailed your “Disability Services Agreement” that lists your accommodations.
 As a reminder, if you have not yet discussed your accommodations with your instructors, please do so now.
 Let your instructors know whether or not you intend to use your accommodations and make a plan for how you will use them.

 * For students who receive test accommodations: